Prodigy Finance - April 30, 2019

 Credit usage: This is the amount of available credit you’re using.
 For example, if you have $1000 available credit, but the balance on your credit cards is $300, your credit usage is 30%.
 The lower this percentage is, the better.

 Hard inquiries: These are reports of new applications for credit.
-The more of these you have in a short period, the more damaging it looks to other potential creditors; it suggests that you’re desperate for funds, but competitors don’t think you’re worth the risk.
+The more of these you have in a short period, the more damaging it looks to other potential creditors; it suggests that you’re desperate for funds, which makes your application appear high-risk.

 TIP: Though most loan providers report applications as hard inquiries to the credit bureaus, Prodigy Finance doesn’t.
 You can apply for a Prodigy Finance loan or refinancing without your credit taking a knock.